eduadiez/PowersOfTau-SGX/README.md

     * GROUP_OUT_OF_DATE

       This usually means that you don't have the latest BIOS on your system.
-To be able to get an OK response from the Intel Attestation services you need to have installed the latest version from the manufacturer of your device.
+To be able to get an OK response from the Intel Attestation services you need to install the latest version from the manufacturer of your device.

       You can get more info about the reaseon if you check the Advisory-IDs on the [Intel Security Center](https://www.intel.com/content/www/us/en/security-center/default.html)